ismaildev49/JobTracker/readme.md

 Certainly!
-Below is the provided information organized in Markdown format:
+Here's the information presented in Markdown format:

 ---